BroodLK/aa_bb/README.md

 # BigBrother
 BigBrother is an Alliance Auth plugin, **_originally written by Andrew Xadi_**, that performs continuous pilot auditing, compliance monitoring, intelligence gathering, and behavioral analysis.
 It monitors activity such as skills, cyno capabilities, SP injections, corporation movement, assets, clones, and more, then delivers structured leadership-focused reports.
-> [!IMPORTANT]
-> Users who used this tool while it was private can safely upgrade but may run into a rare but serious complication where duplicate tasks are generated preventing the auth from starting.

-To correct the above, see instructions [here](#fix-duplicated-tasks-error)

 > [!WARNING]
 > This is a **beta** release.
 Please report issues through GitHub.